Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 * Callbacks taking `const sdbus::Error* error` were changed to take `std::optional<sdbus::Error>`, which better expresses the intent and meaning.
 * `getInterfaceName()`, `getMemberName()`, `getSender()`, `getPath()` and `getDestination()` methods of `Message` class now return `const char*` instead of `std::string`, for efficiency reasons.
 * `peekType()` method of `Message` class now returns a pair of `char` (type signature) and `const char*` (contents signature), for expressiveness and efficiency reasons.
 * D-Bus signatures when using high-level API are now assembled at compile time.
 There are breaking changes inside `signature_of` type traits and `Message` serialization/deserialization methods.
 This only interests you if you extend sdbus-c++ type system with your own types.
 See the updated tutorial on extending sdbus-c++ type system.
+* Generated adaptor and proxy classes are not moveable anymore.
 * Types and methods marked deprecated in sdbus-c++ v1 were removed completely.
 * CMake options got `SDBUSCPP_` prefix for better usability and minimal risk of conflicts in downstream CMake projects. `SDBUSCPP_INSTALL` CMake option was added.
 * CMake components got `sdbus-c++-` prefix.